-Authorities tracked down the suspect who killed a woman in 1973 but he's been dead for more than two decades
+Authorities tracked down the suspect who killed a woman in 1973, but he's been dead for more than two decades

 "Those of us who do remember the stories of Naomi's life and untimely death can now feel closure thanks to the determination and teamwork of the Vallejo Police Department and partnering law enforcement agencies."

 Sanders was found dead in her apartment in 1973, the Vallejo Police Department said.
-She had been sexually assaulted and strangled to death, police said.
+She had been sexually assaulted and strangled, police said.

-Authorities were able to collect semen from her clothing in 2014 and two years later ran the DNA through a California database that would flag any family ties.
+Authorities were able to collect DNA from her clothing in 2014 and two years later ran it through a California database that would flag any family ties.

 "The search expanded to states in the US who would compare known offender databases for familial DNA, with negative results," police said.

-The break in the case came another two years after that, when detectives came across a new investigative tool that opened another door: genetic genealogy.
-The method, a combination of DNA analysis and family tree research, has helped solve cold cases like that of the Golden State Killer.
+The break in the case came another two years after that, with a combination of DNA analysis and family tree research that has helped solve cold cases like that of the Golden State Killer.

 By collecting his son's DNA, authorities confirmed the suspect was Robert Dale Edwards, who was 22 years old at the time of the crime.